 This position is open to entry level and experienced attorneys.

 Applicants must be a graduating 3L or a member in good standing with The Florida Bar.
 Applicants must possess a strong interest in being a trial lawyer and have excellent communication and critical thinking skills.
 Applicants must have the time management and organizational skills required to manage a large volume caseload.
-Applicant must be able to work independently and as a team member.
+Applicants must be able to work independently and as a team member.

 Essential Functions: